Deezmaker / deezmaker.com

 Who’s It For?

 - Put a fan on it!
-Our machine didn’t come with a built-in extruder fan, which is critical when printing in PLA.
-Add a fan or use a freestanding fan to improve print quality.
+At time of testing, the Bukito did not have a built-in extruder fan, which is critical when printing with PLA-only machines.
+We recommend that you either add one or use a freestanding fan to improve print quality.